 Make sure you know what you want from a photographer

 Also, don’t just consider searching for photographers in your local area, if you know you want something specific, consider search terms like creative wedding photography, documentary wedding photographer, fun wedding photographer etc as most photographers happily travel and this could find your perfect match.
+I live on the Cumbria/Yorkshire border but happily travel all over the UK so it’s definitely worth an ask!

 Once you’ve found some photographers you like and who fit in your budget (more about that below), I firmly believe you should, at the very least chat on the phone or Skype with them, or if you can, meet for a brew and a natter.
 I don’t care how much you like their photos, if you find them really annoying in person they’re going to be a bore to have around on your wedding day (and you may well spend more time with your photographer than your new spouse on your wedding day… remember that!)